-This Commons Library briefing paper considers the calls made by some for civil partnership to be made available to opposite sex couplesJump to full report >>
+This Commons Library briefing paper considers the extension of civil partnership to opposite sex couplesJump to full report >>

 This briefing paper deals with the position in England and Wales unless otherwise stated.

 In England, Wales and Scotland, same sex couples have the option to marry or to register a civil partnership if they wish to gain legal recognition for their relationship.
 In Northern Ireland, same sex couples may register a civil partnership but may not marry.
 Across the UK, opposite sex couples may marry but they may not register a civil partnership.

 When consulting on the introduction of marriage for same sex couples, the Coalition Government considered that it was unnecessary to extend civil partnership to opposite sex couples, given the availability of both civil and religious marriage.

 Between the introduction of civil partnerships in December 2005 and the end of 2017 there were 72,087 civil partnerships formed in the UK.